 Image optimization using apps

-For years we were using JPEGmini Pro.
+For years we’ve been using JPEGmini Pro.
 A standalone app you can drag and drop your saved images into to reduce file sizes.
 If you pulled a full res image without saving as a smaller image first, then the file sizes would remain pretty significant.
-It works well, but after a while, we started noticing we can get better results from using other methods.

 We’ve found using TinyPNG’s website was having better results than JPEGmini.
 A few months ago, we went ahead and purchased the Photoshop plugin and have been using that ever since.
 It does a much better job of keeping the quality while reducing the overall size.
 Occasionally we would still drop the images into JPEGmini if they were overly broad, but that’s rare.
 If you decide to go this route, make sure to look at the help section on how to do bulk exporting.